heimrichhannot/contao-isotope_plus/README.md

 - a module for directly checking out a certain quantity of some product specified in the module configuration (no need for logging in)

+### ProductRanking

+- a module for visualizing the development of sales for certain products

 ### Misc

 - adds new possible attributes to products: stock, initialStock, set, maxOrderSize, releaseDate